Sanremo Music Festival 1969

-The Sanremo Music Festival 1969 (Festival di Sanremo 1969), officially the 19th Italian Song Festival (19º Festival della canzone italiana), was the 19th annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo between 30 January and 1 February 1969, and broadcast by Radiotelevisione italiana (RAI).
-The show was presented by Nuccio Costa and Gabriella Farinon.
+The Sanremo Music Festival 1969 (Festival di Sanremo 1969), officially the 19th Italian Song Festival (19º Festival della canzone italiana), was the 19th annual Sanremo Music Festival, held at the Sanremo Casino in Sanremo, Italy, between 30 January and 1 February 1969.
+It was organised by Società ATA, concessionary of the Sanremo Casino and was broadcast by Radiotelevisione italiana (RAI).
+The shows were presented by Nuccio Costa and Gabriella Farinon.